 TotalAnalysis was launched in April 2020 and is entirely independent of any government, institution or pressure group.
 It reflects the work of a small but hard-working team who believe in greater data transparency and collaboration.
 What you see now is our first version, and it is free for all to use, including the data, indices, graphs, charts and daily alerts.

 If you find TotalAnalysis useful, please help us by spreading the word.
 In the coming months, we will continue to bring you deeper and richer data with broader context.

-TotalAnalysis is based in London and has been created, in the midst of the Covid-19 pandemic, by co-Founders and Directors Mike Laflin and Richard Londesborough, both information entrepreneurs with a combined 60 years experience in the field of global information, data and analysis.
+TotalAnalysis is based in London and has been created, in the midst of the Covid-19 pandemic, by co-Founders Mike Laflin and Richard Londesborough, both information entrepreneurs with a combined 60 years experience in the field of global information, data and analysis.
 Coincidentally, both founders graduated in Economics at Exeter University in the same year, 1981.
 It took another 30 years before they were to meet again in 2011 when both were Founder CEOs of their own information companies, Sportcal Global Communications and Business Monitor International (see below)

-Mike Laflin, Director
+Mike Laflin, Co-Founder and Director

 Mike is one of the leading authorities in the global sports industry, having worked in sport for over 30 years.

 After graduating from Exeter University in 1981, he trained as a computer programmer, developing trading systems for Marc Rich, now Glencore.
 In 1989 he established his own technology consultancy business developing media information and ranking systems for international sports federations, before forming Sportcal in 1991.

 Through Sportcal he developed the leading provider of sports market intelligence, data and daily news information, providing services in media, sponsorship and event hosting.
 He launched the Global Sports Impact project in 2011 to understand and measure the holistic impact that sport has on both the local and global economy, and established the Global Sports Cities and Nations Indexes.